alchimya/cc-crazy-monkey/README.md

 <br/>
 where:
-- scripts: contains all the Javascript that define the game logic.
+- scripts: contains all the Javascript classes that define the game logic.
 - prefabs: contains all the prefabs components.
-Her you can find the stops (simbols) reel prefab.
+Here you can find the stops (symbols) reel prefab.
-- textures: contains all texture used with the sprites and prefabs
+- textures: contains all the textures used with sprites and prefabs

 <b>Scripting</b>
 <br/>
 <b>1.1 Reel</b>
 <br/>
-A reel is a class taht extends a cc.Component object.
+A reel is a class that extends a cc.Component object.
 <br/>
 It defines the following public properties: